sodium24/led-display/README.md

    - Slideshow for picture display
    - Snake game you can play with a joystick

-Some of the install scripts and features developed for this framework were added to assist with its use for [Synack Red Team](https://www.synack.com/red-team) swag.
-However, it is also intended to be a customizable framework which can be used for pretty much any purpose.
+Some of the install scripts and features developed for this framework were added to assist with its use as [Synack Red Team](https://www.synack.com/red-team) swag.
+However, it is designed to be a customizable framework which can be used for pretty much any purpose.
 Please feel free to use it in your own projects, and to contribute features, updates, and fixes to it.

 ## Examples of Use